Shadow of rotating black holes with consistent thermodynamics: Null geodesic and shadow observables

 \subsection{Shadow critical curves}

 It turns out that the geodesic equations for the spacetime \eqref{ksol} with a running $G(r,M,a)$ are separable because of the existence of a Carter-like constant.
 This can be demonstrated using the Hamilton-Jacobi approach.
-Let us consider the following Lagrangian
+Let us consider the Lagrangian

 where the dot represents the derivative with respect to the affine parameter $\lambda$.
-Due to the axisymmetry and stationarity of the spacetime \eqref{ksol}, there are two conserved quantities along the geodesics $E = - p_t$ and $L = p_\varphi$, which correspond to the energy and the azimuthal angular momentum on the geodesic.
+Because of the axisymmetry and stationarity of the spacetime \eqref{ksol}, there are two conserved quantities along the geodesics $E = - p_t$ and $L = p_\varphi$, which correspond to the energy and the azimuthal angular momentum on the geodesic.
 The conjugate momenta $p_\mu\equiv\partial\mathcal{L}/\partial\dot{x}^\mu$ are defined in the standard way.
 One can then invert $E$ and $L$ to get the expressions for $\dot{t}$ and $\dot{\varphi}$:

 The Hamiltonian $\mathcal{H}$ associated with the Lagrangian \eqref{lagrangiangeo} is given by

 Therefore, the Hamilton-Jacobi equation $\partial\mathcal{S}/\partial\lambda+\mathcal{H}=0$ can be written as